A genie in a bottle? A wishing well? Or an all-knowing crystal ball?

 “Weekly reviews help businesses get control over their sales activities and experiment new strategies much quicker.
 It decreases your reaction time and improves pipeline forecasting as well.”Murali Vice President – Sales, LeadSquared

-5. Back to the basics
+5. When something breaks, go back to the basics

 When your sales performance seems shaky it’s time to anchor your boat by reviewing the core of your sales process.
 Here are the four Ps of your sales process that you need to get to the bottom of to find any leaks: